Sign up now!

 - Speed – Speed of the app is about as good as you would expect.
 It doesn’t take long for pages to load, and as we have touched on already, the site (app included) is pretty basic, which is great for load times.

-- Appearance – The app is a diluted version of the online site, and it has that same simplistic look and feel to it.
-The menu system is one that can be accessed from the top left, and our only gripe, in terms of aesthetics, at least, is that there is no lower menu to access.
+- Appearance – The app is a diluted version of the online site, and it has that same simplistic look and feels to it.
+The menu system can be accessed from the top left, and the complete list of sports and upcoming events is accessible in a row at the bottom of the page.

 - View/Layout – You need to use the menu system to get to where you need to be.
 The layout of the app has things like the bet slip hidden until you include any bets.
-Once it’s in, you can expand or collapse this, which works really well.
-A slight nitpick is that it includes the server time at the bottom of the app, which you cannot remove, and for us, it is unnecessary.
+Once it’s in, you can expand or collapse this, which works well.

 - Responsiveness – It is, without a doubt, one of the more responsive apps that we have tested.
 You can move between sports and markets instantly.